Lalgudi Jayaraman: Personal life

 Lalgudi Jayaraman was married to Smt Rajalakshmi and had two children, son G.J.R.Krishnan and daughter Lalgudi Vijayalakshmi.
 Both follow the footsteps of their father and are famous in their own right.
 Jayaraman had three sisters Padmavathy, a vainika, Rajalakshmi and Srimathi, both violinists.
 Srimathi learned violin from him as well.
 The renowned veena player Jayanthi Kumaresh is his sister Smt Rajalakshmi's daughter.

 Jayaraman died on 22 April 2013 after suffering a cardiac arrest at his home in Chennai.

 Compositions

 Most famous for his thillanas and varnams, Sri Lalgudi Jayaraman is considered one of the most prolific composers of modern times.

-His compositions span four languages (Tamil, Telugu, Kannada and Sanskrit), as well as a whole range of ragas not conventionally used for varnams or thillanas.
+His compositions span four languages (Tamil, Telugu and Sanskrit), as well as a whole range of ragas not conventionally used for varnams or thillanas.
 Characteristic of his style, the melody of his compositions camouflages subtle rhythmic intricacies.
 His compositions are very popular with Bharathanatyam dancers, even as they have become a standard highlight of every leading Carnatic musician's repertoire.